Pinot Gris: Beck-Hartweg Frankstein Grand Cru 2010 Alsace – Pairing Rating: 9.5 out of 10.0

 The swordfish “cubes” (about 1-1/2˝) are briefly marinated in olive oil, lemon juice, Hungarian paprika, chili powder and a little salt.
 I prefer to use metal skewers for the heat transfer properties they bring to the grilling process; the kabobs take only about 5-6 minutes total over high heat.
 The paprika and chili powder, combined with the grill marks, will impress your guests, showcasing your inner grillmaster.

 The aioli (served room temp) plays more than a supporting role in this dish.
 On the plate, it frames the swordfish in a summery, salmon-colored backdrop of creaminess.
 On the palate, it delivers a subtle lemon-cayenne pepper accent that complements the fish’s texture; and amplifies, rather than covers, the flavors of the swordfish.
-This is one of the best combos of grilled fish and sauce I have encountered.
+This is one of the best combos of grilled fish and sauce we have encountered.

 If you have the time and the patience, you can grill the red peppers yourself.
 Don’t bother.
 Use jarred, roasted peppers – they work beautifully.
 Process the peppers with lemon juice, chopped garlic, good quality mayonnaise, a little salt and a pinch of cayenne pepper and you’re done.